Welding Engineering Technology

 Email: [email protected]

-The College of Engineering Technology Welding Engineering Technology BS program is accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC-ABET)
+*Accreditation: The College of Engineering Technology Welding Engineering Technology program is an accredited program of the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC-ABET). http://www.abet.org